 Keep the toilet seat down when not in use

 Avoid cut flowers and plants.
-A great many are toxic.
+A great many are toxic to cats.

 If you ‘toddler prep’ your house, furnishings and ornaments you will not go far wrong.

-Please use earthenware bowls.
+Please use earthenware or metal bowls.
 Plastic in particular gets scratched and supports the growth of bacteria and viruses and therefore the development of disease.
+Also avoid melamine which when combined with cyanuric acid (found in some disinfectants) leads to acute kidney damage in cats – unlikely but why risk your pet.

 Cover your cooker hob following use to prevent burns.

-Do not leave dishwasher, washing machine, and tumble drier doors open.
+Do not leave the fridge, freezer, dishwasher, washing machine, and tumble drier doors open.
 When loading them always keep the door in sight at all times.
 A kitten can climb in as quick as a flash.

 Michael Fox theorised that cats have three categories of sound; murmurs, vowels and high intensity sounds.
 To this you can also add the silent meow.